AAARC

 George Washington Carver Regional High School

-African American students in Culpeper, Greene, Madison, Orange, and Rappahannock counties faced extreme difficulty acquiring a high school education.
-While Culpeper and Orange offered limited secondary programs, Greene, Madison, and Rappahannock provided no education past the 7th grade.
-The immense cost forced parents to send the majority of their children to the Manasas Industrial School for Colored Youth/ Jennie Dean School or to Christiansburg, VA.
+African American students in Culpeper, Greene, Madison, Orange, and Rappahannock counties struggled to access a high school education.
+Culpeper and Orange offered limited options, while the other counties ended schooling after 7th grade, forcing most families to send children to Manassas Industrial School or Christiansburg.

-In 1946, the persistent struggle by African American citizens and the threat of legal action compelled the five counties to explore a regional high school.
-Following Greene's withdrawal, the remaining four counties concluded that a regional school was both necessary and economically advantageous.
-A formal resolution was subsequently proposed to the Governor of Virginia, William C. Tuck, to approve and allocate funds for the building's construction.
+By 1946, continued advocacy and the threat of legal action pushed the counties to consider a regional high school.
+After Greene withdrew, the remaining four agreed that a shared school was necessary and financially practical, and they submitted a resolution to Governor William C. Tuck requesting approval and funding for its construction.

 PROTECTING OUR HISTORY